blackfireio/player/README.rst

     blackfire-player run scenario.bkf

-When running a scenario, Blackfire creates a build that contains all profiles and assertion reports for requests made in the executed scenario; the scenario name is then used as the build name:
+The Blackfire Player creates a build to group all scenarios.
+Each scenario in the build contains profiles and assertion reports for requests made in the executed scenario;

 .. code-block:: blackfire